How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 Wildlife Awareness on The Hike

-If you’re on any hikes in Banff National Park, you should practice proper wildlife awareness.
-There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
-They are all a potential threat to humans, and we should reduce our impact on their natural lives.
+If you’re hiking in Banff National Park, you should practice proper wildlife awareness.
+Black bears, grizzly bears, moose, coyotes, and cougars are frequently sighted in the region.
+They are all potential threats to humans, and we should reduce our impact on their natural lives.

-The likeliness of seeing wildlife on this trail is high.
+The likelihood of seeing wildlife on this trail is high.
 It is a heavily trafficked trail, but bear sightings have occurred.
-The meadow and valley is prime grizzly habitat, and the trail has been closed in the past due to bear activity.
+The meadow and valley are prime grizzly habitats, and the trail has been closed in the past due to bear activity.

 Always check the park websites for wildlife information (Parks Canada) and then check again for notices at the trailhead.